 Being aware and able to spot the symptoms of mental illness manifesting is a priceless skill to have.
 In doing so, you can offer reassurance to those in need of it and make a positive contribution to their recovery, while possibly preventing disciplinary action being taken against someone who was really in need of support.

 Today is World Mental Health Day and this year’s theme is suicide prevention.
-To signal its importance to us as an agency, we’ve come up with some tips to help you spot someone struggling with their mental health so you can act appropriately and help.
+To signal its importance to us as an agency, we’ve come up with some tips to help you spot someone struggling so you can act appropriately and help increase workplace mental health.

 A colleague who is experiencing a panic attack might have shortness of breath, be sweating or suffering from chest pains.
 The best thing to do in this instance is to immediately soothe the colleague and advise them to seek medical attention afterwards.
 Their GP will be best placed on how to deal with these attacks in the long-term.

 Most people who experience mental health problems at work will try to keep things hidden, which doesn’t benefit anyone.
 Fears around discrimination and stigma prevent people from expressing how they’re truly feeling.
 It’s imperative that workplaces establish a culture of acceptance and tolerance, where seeking help always trumps keeping quiet.
 Spotting the signs early and providing the right support can make a real difference to improving someone’s mental health.

 An increase in absences may hint at something more troubling than laziness or someone skiving off work.
 Often the natural response is to reprimand an employee but talking to them about the reason why may be more beneficial.
 Making an employee feel understood and sufficiently supported could be enough to significantly decrease absences.